DanBurbach/MapBox_AutoComplete_React.js/README.md

 ## __Bugs__
  - [ ] When typing too fast, the API libraries cannot keep up and errors are thrown.
- - [ ] If deleting what was typed and there isn't anything in the text box an error is thrown (amended temporarily with the Reset Button).
+ - [X] If deleting what was typed and there isn't anything in the text box an error is thrown (amended temporarily with the Reset Button).
+ (Fix: Display pop-up error)
  - [X] Some entered letters and returns search recommendations do not have a map return and are found to throw an error.
  (Fix: Update API call to capitalize the entire requested data.
 Example: "egypt" would return an error, but "Egypt" wouldn't)